 Such was the success of the inaugural Irish 2000 Guineas in 1921 that it was inevitable that the equivalent race for fillies would be introduced.
 So it proved to be with the Irish 1000 Guineas following just one year later.

 The 1 mile race for three-year-old fillies has since grown to be every bit as important as the 2000 Guineas.
-Both races are now Group 1 contests and both are held at the Curragh every year exactly three weeks after the 1000 and 2000 Guineas take place at Newmarket.
-That scheduling is deliberate as the event organisers very much want the protagonists from the Newmarket race to make the trip across the Irish Sea to compete at the Curragh.
+Both races are now Group 1 contests and both are held at the Curragh every year exactly three weeks after the 1000 and 2000 Guineas take place at Newmarket, although in 2020 they are running just one week after their British equivalent.
+The usual scheduling is deliberate as the event organisers ordinarily very much want the protagonists from the Newmarket race to make the trip across the Irish Sea to compete at the Curragh.

 Winning both races therefore requires an adaptability and level of experience that is often beyond the three-year-old competitors, so those in the list below who followed up Newmarket success with a win at the Curragh are certainly fully deserving of the plaudits that came their way.